 The green, bumpy, large fruit—called breadfruit in English because of its starchy consistency and how it smells like baked bread—was once a staple food in places like Hawaii, where it is called ‘ulu.
 Imported foods like rice largely replaced it over time, and because the fruit doesn’t keep long, it hasn’t been exported out of the tropics.
 Some chefs recently rediscovered it and have used it locally, though it hadn’t been used in mass-market products.
 But the Patagonia team saw the potential: because the trees are grown in agroforests, farms that have a diverse mix of trees, they help build healthy soil.
 A single tree can also suck up 1.5 tons of CO2 as it grows.

 Since the fruit doesn’t last long after it ripens, the company decided to turn it into flour.
-In Costa Rica, it worked with a female-owned farm coop to create a new supply chain that grows the fruit, dries it, and mills it.
+In Costa Rica, it worked with a farm coop to create a new supply chain that grows the fruit, dries it, and mills it.
 “We had to set up the infrastructure to create shelf stability for it,” Cameron says.
 Because the trees are very productive, growing as much as 800 pounds of fruit per tree each year, they can help provide both more income for small farmers and an important source of local food.

 Patagonia Provisions now uses breadfruit flour to make a line of crackers, and it’s researching other potential uses for the flour.
 The company is also trying to help build the growth of new breadfruit farming by supporting projects like the Breadfruit Institute, a Hawaii-based nonprofit that helps farmers learn to use agroforestry techniques instead of growing plantations with a single crop.